Michael Slater on a rampage against Phil DeFreitas in 1994-95 © Getty Images

 Hopps seemed distraught while recollecting: “[Michael] Slater’s strokeplay was enchanting but any admiration was slightly devalued by the feeling that the story had been seen before.
 There is a limit to how much more anyone can take, apart from those Australians classified as rabidly nationalistic.
 That should keep 90 per cent of the country happy.
 He set upon his quarry with a relish that suggested limitless ambitions.”

-Following Slater’s dismissal, Australia collapsed to 426 from 308 for three, with Mark Waugh (140) the only other batsman to cross 20.
+- Following Slater’s dismissal, Australia collapsed to 426 from 308 for 3, with Mark Waugh (140) the only other batsman to cross 20.

-Set to chase 508 in almost two days England began well, reaching 219 for two; then Warne intervened and finished with eight for 71.
+- Set to chase 508 in almost two days England began well, reaching 219 for 2; then Warne intervened and finished with 8 for 71.
 It would remain his career-best.
 Australia won by 184 runs.

-Australia won by 295 runs at MCG as Warne picked up six for 64 in the first innings and McDermott’s five for 42 bowled out England for 92 in the second.
+- Australia won by 295 runs at MCG as Warne picked up 6 for 64 in the first innings; McDermott’s 5 for 42 then bowled out England for 92 in the second.

-England managed to draw the third Test at SCG: Gough had taken six for 49 and had bowled out Australia for 116 to secure a 193-run lead.
-Time, however, ran out as the hosts finished on 344 for seven chasing 449 after a 208-run opening partnership.
-Despite England’s efforts Australia had managed to retain the Ashes.
+- England managed to draw the third Test at SCG: Gough claimed 6 for 49 to bowl out Australia for 116 to secure a 193-run lead.
+Time, however, ran out as the hosts finished on 344 for 7 chasing 449 after a 208-run opening partnership.
+Despite England’s efforts Australia managed to retain the Ashes.

-Slater scored 124 at WACA and Australia secured a 107-run lead.
-In the second innings, however, England meekly surrendered for 123 and lost by 329 runs.
+- Slater scored 124 at WACA and Australia secured a 107-run lead.
+In the second innings, England meekly surrendered for 123 and lost by 329 runs.

-Slater finished the series with a whopping 623 runs at 62.30.
-He had scored three hundreds.
+- Slater finished the series with a whopping 623 runs at 62.30 with 3 hundreds.